Mini Clubman Insurance Rates

 | Wyoming | $872 | -$104 | -10.7% |

-Choosing higher comprehensive and collision insurance deductibles could save up to $230 annually, while increasing your policy's liability limits will cost you more.
-Going from a 50/100 limit to a 250/500 limit will raise rates by up to $421 more each year.
+Opting for high physical damage deductibles can save as much as $230 annually, whereas increasing liability limits will increase premiums.
+Moving from a 50/100 limit to a 250/500 limit will raise rates by up to $421 more each year.
 View Rates by Deductible or Liability Limit

-If you have a few points on your driving record or tend to cause accidents, you could be paying at a minimum $1,100 to $1,600 additional every year, depending on your age.
-High-risk driver insurance can cost from 41% to 126% more than the average policy.
+If you have a few points on your driving record or tend to cause accidents, you may be forking out $1,100 to $1,600 additional every year, depending on your age.
+Insurance for high-risk drivers ranges from 41% to 126% more than the average rate.
 View High Risk Driver Rates

 Insurance Rates by Trim Level and Model Year